mcteapot/powerpadarduino/README.md

 In addation the project contains an update to the UnoJoy scripts and installs for OSX and Linux.
 For windows users refer to the default [UnoJoy](https://code.google.com/p/unojoy/) Project.

+For Mountan Lion users there is a updated "static-libusb-1.0.9-1.pkg" driver included.
+In addation it is advised to install "dfu-programme" via macports for all OSX users as advised in the offical arduino DFU programming [tutoiral]((http://arduino.cc/en/Hacking/DFUProgramming8U2).

 For a detailed tutorial refer tor article [tutorial](tutorial.com)

 ## Links